 James NelsonDistrict Media Manager

 My Scouting began with North Taunton Beavers in 2001, before moving across to Staplegrove whilst in Cubs with a group of friends.
-I progressed through the sections to adult leadership and am now an ACSL with Staplegrove, as well as an ASL with a group in Bristol, where I studied at University and now work as a Graduate Surveyor.
+I progressed through the sections to adult leadership and am now an ACSL with Staplegrove, as well as an ASL with a group in Bristol, where I studied at University and now work as a Chartered Surveyor.

 I am passionate about raising the profile of Scouting and encouraging more people into the movement, which can be achieved by showcasing the life changing opportunities we are providing to young people and adults every week.

 Outside of Scouting I am involved with the Somerset Carnivals, being a member of Harlequin Carnival Club based in Ilminster.

 I’ve been involved in Scouting since my eldest son started as a Beaver with Trinity Scout Group where I pretty quickly took up the role of Beaver Scout Leader.

 After 2 years there I was asked to take on North Taunton as they were loosing their Beaver leadership and were down to just a few Beavers.
 Meanwhile, my son moved on to Cubs at Wilton.
 North Taunton Beavers took off and we were inundated with new Beavers getting up to 24.
 After helping to start another Colony at North Taunton to ease the waiting list I decided to take a break from the weekly meetings and that’s why I’m currently a District Beaver Leader!
 My eldest son is now moving into Explorers and my youngest starts Beavers in September when I’m hopefully going back to being in a Group again whilst also staying in this role.